Tuning your USM Intrusion Detection System

 - Other daily SIEM tasks such as reviewing the dashboards

 - Uptime maintenance tasks i.e. caring for your SIEM as well as storage – backups, updates, minor troubleshooting, etc.

 - SIEM rule tuning, reports creation, dashboard customization, new log source integration, and other ongoing SIEM tasks

 - Periodic training and related staff time costs

 - Expansion: same as initial soft costs

 Getting Your Full ROI from your AlienVault USM

-Ready to unlock your AlienVault’s USM potential?
+Are you ready to unlock your AlienVault’s USM potential?